Air-Control-Training-Squadron/acts-site/_tabs/liberty guide.md

 ---

 {% assign order = site.data.resources | where: "name", "SqdnO 1050.2A" | first %}
+{% assign offlimit = site.data.resources | where: "name", "Off Limit Establishments" | first %}
-> This is a brief summary of <a href="{{ order.link }}" target="_blank">SqdnO 1050.2A</a> and is meant to serve as a quick reference guide only.
+> This is a brief summary of <a href="{{ order.link }}" target="_blank">SqdnO 1050.2A</a> and <a href="{{ offlimit.link }}" target="_blank">Off Limit Establishments</a> and is meant to serve as a quick reference guide only.
 It is not intended to replace the official squadron order or to serve as a legal document.
 Its purpose is to help Marines understand some of the key points in a simplified and condensed format.
 It does not cover all the rules, regulations, procedures, and protocols specified in the full squadron order.
 As such, it may not fully detail your responsibilities or the penalties for non-compliance.
 For complete details, always refer to the original squadron order and official documents.
 Marines are responsible for fully understanding and complying with all aspects of the official squadron order.
 Any misunderstandings or misinterpretations from this quick reference guide are not an excuse for violating the policy.
 {: .prompt-warning}
 > The following information applies only to ELT students.
 Permanent personnel should refer to the squadron order for their respective bounds.
 {: .prompt-tip}